Why We Assess

 How SLS Assessment Works

-Serve-Learn-Sustain is excited to announce our new Assessment Partnership Program!
+Serve-Learn-Sustain works with a select group of SLS-affiliated faculty from across all GT colleges as Assessment Partners.
 Assessment Partners collaborate with SLS to better integrate assessment into their courses to enrich student learning and also assist SLS with our assessment work related to a particular Student Learning Outcome.
-Partners receive compensation for their work.

-3. Participate as a team member in a scoring session of students’ work, in early Spring and/or early Summer
+- Take part in scoring sessions of students’ work, in early Spring and/or early Summer

-- Receive invitations to participate in assessment workshops on topics such as: (to be determined by group interest)
+- Attend assessment workshops that SLS offers on topics such as: (to be determined by group interest)

 - Backwards Course Design - using learning outcomes to structure your course